 When Doves Cry

-(You can check out the short edit, too, but why would you want to?!)
+(You can check out a short edit of the When Doves Cry video, too, but why would you want to?!)

 Let's Go Crazy